-Waterloo, Iowa: Veridian Credit Union hosted the 30th Annual Mike and Leona Adams Thanksgiving Dinner on Monday at the United Auto Workers 838 Union Hall.
-Volunteers prepared a feast for more than 750 people seeking a free hot meal and companionship.
-The Hawkeye Valley Area Agency on Aging delivered another 350 dinners to its current Meals-on-Wheels recipients.
+Waterloo, Iowa: Veridian Credit Union hosted the Annual Mike and Leona Adams Thanksgiving Dinner on Monday, November 25 at the United Auto Workers 838 Union Hall.
+Volunteers prepared a feast for more than 600 people seeking a free hot meal and companionship.
+The Northeast Iowa Area Agency on Aging delivered another 300 dinners to its current Meals On Wheels recipients.

-Former Veridian board member Mike Adams and his wife Leona established the free annual meal in 1982 when tough economic times were hitting many Iowans.
-Thirty years later, though both Mike and Leona have passed, the tradition that still bears their name has grown.
-Those who attended this year were also offered a free haircut from Clip Art Corner, free blood pressure checks from Cedar Valley Hospice and free transportation from anywhere within Black Hawk County from Met Transit.
+Former Veridian board member Mike Adams and his wife Leona established the free annual meal in 1982 when tough economic times were impacting many Iowans.
+More than 30 years later, though both Mike and Leona have passed, the tradition that still bears their name has grown.
+Those who attended this year were also offered a free haircut from Clip Art Corner and blood pressure check from Cedar Valley Hospice.
+Free transportation was provided from anywhere within Black Hawk County was provided by Metropolitan Transit Authority.

 An event that benefits so many also requires support from many.
-Businesses involved this year include: Veridian Credit Union, United Auto Workers 838 Union Hall, Family Auxiliary #273, Cedar Valley Hospice, Clip Art Corner, Hawkeye Valley Area Agency on Aging, Hobart Sales & Service, Johnson's Bakery, KWWL, Martin Bros.
-Distributing Co.
-Inc., MET Transit, Myers Co., Special Occasions, The Insider, The Courier, and University Avenue Hy-Vee®.
+Businesses involved include: Veridian Credit Union, United Auto Workers 838 Union Hall, Anderson Erickson Dairy, Cedar Valley Hospice, Clip Art Corner, Northeast Iowa Area Agency on Aging, Hobart Sales & Service, The Women's Auxiliary of UAW Local 838, Martin Bros.
+Distributing Co., Inc., Metropolitan Transit Authority of Black Hawk County, Myers-Cox Co., Special Occasions Party and Event Rental and University Hy-Vee.

 About Veridian Credit Union